James Ruse Agricultural High School: Student Representative Council (SRC)

 The school's Student Representative Council was inaugurated in 1960, making it among the first high schools in New South Wales to have such a body.
-Each year, each roll class elects a Class Captain and Vice-Captain who represent it on the SRC.
-Larger extracurricular organisations are also entitled to a representative.
-The SRC as a whole elect a student executive, which consists of a President, Vice-President, Treasurer, Secretary, and Minutes Secretary, by a system first inaugurated in 1990.
+Each year, each roll class elects two representatives who represent it on the SRC, with the exception of Year 11 classes who elect one representative for each English class.
+The SRC as a whole elect a student executive body, which consists of a President, Vice-President, Treasurer, Secretary, and Minutes Secretary, by a system first inaugurated in 1990.
 Through the SRC, students have some representation on the school steering committees (along with parents and staff), and also play a minor role in decision-making processes relating to curriculum, building plans, and resource allocation.
-This group is led by five, year-11 student executives.
+This group is led by five, year 11 student executives.

 The council is elected through a first-past-the-post voting system, with a voting card for male and female respectively.
 This replaced the instant runoff system, which caused gender imbalances in representation.
 Year Advisors and the school's teacher executives have final oversight over the representatives in this body, and have the power to veto any candidate without their knowledge, giving the position to the candidate with the next highest number of votes.